Doing More With Less with the Theory of Constraints and Capability-Based Planning

 So how do we increase throughput by eliminating constraints?

-Capability-Based Planning Approach in the Context of the Theory of Constraints
+Capability-Based Planning and the Theory of Constraints

-A capability-based planning approach takes a holistic view of the organization, or the area of study, to identify the capability gaps that are preventing or limiting the organization from achieving its objectives.
+A capability-based planning (capability modelling) approach takes a holistic view of the organization, or the area of study, to identify the capability gaps that are preventing or limiting the organization from achieving its objectives.
 In the theory of constraints, we identify and alleviate constraints; in capability-based planning, we identify and alleviate capability gaps.
 A constraint can be caused by a capability gap and vice versa; so, the two concepts are not that dissimilar.

 In a capability-based planning approach we: